Neilfoster/eco-commerce/README.md

 ### The purpose of this site

-This site was created as a fully- fledged e-commerce websit , using Stripe's API to process the payment side.
+This site was created as a fully- fledged e-commerce website , using Stripe's API to process the payment side.

 ### User Stories